An Entrepreneurship Competition

 FounderZ Weekend (Formerly Startup Camp) is open to all Portland-area high school students.
-During the weekend of February 16-18, students from across Portland will come together to develop organizations, products, and services that make a positive impact on the world.
+Students from across Portland will come together to develop organizations, products, and services that make a positive impact on the world.
 Students will make their ideas happen during a weekend of mentor-supported social innovation for high school students.
 It's three days of intense collaboration, innovation, prototyping, connecting, alliance-building, learning from feedback and taking action to build a better future.

 4 PM to 10 PM